Papa’s Hall of Love

 “Attitude?”
 I reflected, “How does one cultivate the right attitude?”

 “With feelings,” he said, “joy, compassion, gratitude, hope, love are the humus to the soil of mind that refine its fertility”.

 “That,” he added as an afterthought, “ is what the good book means by ‘turn and become like children’ when it says, “Truly, I say to you, unless you turn and become like children, you will never enter the kingdom of heaven”.

-That has since also become my philosophy of life too.
+That has since become my philosophy of life too.

 At 73, papa died.
 I was by his side when he said he didn’t feel well and lied down.
 The way death took him on its ride was the way papa used to tease out my loose teeth: sharp, but fast pain and he was gone.

-On his funeral, all the living families, friends foregathered in their person as they had always done in their spirit in the Hall of Love, now heavy, black trees over his tomb.
-In my tearful eyes I looked upon the face of the nature before me, searching for meaning, significance, a sign, any sign, such as a whisper, or a droplet of tears, or simply a nod of its head in acknowledgment of the soul who had lived in symphony with it, but it went its indifferent ways.
+On his funeral, all the living families, friends foregathered in their person as they had always done in their spirit in the Hall of Love, now dark, heavy trees over his tomb.
+Through my tearful eyes, I looked upon the face of the nature before me, searching for meaning, a sign, any sign, such as a whisper, or a droplet of tears, or simply a nod of its head in acknowledgment of the soul who had lived in symphony with it, but it went its indifferent ways.

-As I watched, over my mother convulsing into feeble weeping in my arms, papa’s body lowered into the excavated pit, and earth was spaded into the pit over it, the sense came over me that his body was now a seed, that we were all gathered there to commemorate the sowing of a seed in the eternal Garden of the Greatest Gardner, that the seed would germinate into the earth and sprout out into life on the other side of the Garden.
+As I watched, over my mother feebly convulsing into feeble weeping in my arms, papa’s body lowered into the excavated pit, and earth spaded over it, the sense came over me that his body was now a seed, that we were all gathered there to commemorate the sowing of a seed, in the eternal Garden of the Greatest Gardner, that the seed would germinate into the earth and sprout out into life on the other side of the Garden.